Create a startpage for your application - Prenly

 Articles

-Highlight articles directly on the home page to entice reading.
-There is also the option to activate playback of article audio directly on the start page.
+Highlight articles directly on the start page to encourage reading.
+There is also the option to enable article audio playback directly on the start page.

 Podcast